typst/packages/packages/preview/rich-counters/0.2.0/README.md

 # `rich-counters`

-This package allows you to have **counters which depend on other counters**.
+This package allows you to have **counters which can inherit from other counters**.

 Concretely, it implements `rich-counter`, which is a counter that can _inherit_ one or more levels from another counter.